zdb999/coast-def/docs/model_explanation.md

 Examples of the various cost functions that can be used are as follows…

 The model provided by professor Mendelsohn used a cost function that varied linearly with the length of the desired wall and exponentially becoming more expensive with increases in the height.
-The cost function was…
+The cost function was

-C( H,L ) =3881.4* H 2 *L
+$$ C( H,L ) = 3881.4* H 2 *L $$

 The basic understanding of this function is that for every cubic meter of material required to for the wall the price increased $3,881.4.